 In 2012 I hosted a book group on my blog discussing The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child’s Developing Mind.
 This post is the third in a series of reflections on each chapter.
-Lisa 9/24/16
+[This post contains Amazon Affiliate links.
+As an Amazon Associate I earn from qualifying purchases.]

 Many years ago there was a public service television ad featuring a young mom frantically trying to manage many things at once.
 On the screen, her baby is crying loudly, a pot is boiling over on the stove, and the phone is ringing on the wall (yes, it was that many years ago).
 Completely frazzled, the mother turns rapidly toward the sound of the baby wailing, and a voice says,